Jump to section

 Our two goldens (12 yrs old) exhibited neurological effects (twitches, jerks, leg weakness and imbalance) after we gave them one NexGard flea and tick treatment.
 That was a couple of months ago.
 They are still exhibiting these symptoms.
 What can we do to remedy these reactions to this horrible medicine?

-Add a comment to Hudson and Haley (bro & sister)'s experience
+Hudson and Haley (bro & sister)'s Owner

 Was this experience helpful?